Unknown Worlds Entertainment: Acquisition by Krafton, conflicts over Subnautica 2

 In October 2021, South Korean video game holding company and publisher Krafton, known for overseeing titles such as PlayerUnknown's Battlegrounds and TERA through its subsidiaries, announced that it would acquire Unknown Worlds.
 Krafton stated that Unknown Worlds would continue to operate independently.

 Subnautica 2, a sequel to Subnautica and Subnautica: Below Zero, was scheduled to be released in early access in 2025 for Windows and Xbox Series X/S. Months before the expected release of Subnautica 2, Krafton announced in July 2025 that Unknown Worlds founders Cleveland and McGuire, as well as CEO Ted Gill, had been replaced by Steve Papoutsis from Krafton's subsidiary Striking Distance Studios, best known for developing The Callisto Protocol.
 Krafton initially did not provide a reason for their departure, but said "While Krafton sought to keep the Unknown Worlds' co-founders and original creators of the Subnautica series involved in the game's development, the company wishes them well on their next endeavors."
-Krafton also delayed the release of Subnautica 2 to 2026, even though the departing founders stated the game was ready for its early access release.
+At the same time the release date of Subnautica 2 was pushed to 2026, with a statement citing playtest feedback, though the departing founders stated the game was ready for its early access release.
 According to Jason Schreier of Bloomberg News, the move was made months before Krafton was to pay $250 million to Unknown Worlds for an on-time delivery of Subnautica 2.
 Players reacted to departures, delay, and Schreier's story by threatening to boycott Subnautica 2 and review bomb the game at release.
 In response, Krafton stated that the original leadership was removed as it had abandoned its responsibilities at the studio, leading to significant delays in Subnautica 2s development.
 According to Schreier, by July 17, Krafton clarified that they would pay a $25 million bonus spread across around forty specific developers at Unknown Worlds, the remaining staff to receive an end-of-year bonus, for delivery of Subnautica 2 in 2026.

 Cleveland, McGuire, and Gill filed a lawsuit against Krafton that month, accusing Krafton of sabotaging the early access release of Subnautica 2 to avoid the $250M payment.
 The lawsuit asserted that after Krafton's U.S. team had met with the Korean staff about marketing for Subnautica 2, the U.S. team returned and tried to convince Unknown Worlds to delay Subnautica 2s early access release.
 When the studio refused, Krafton then replaced the cofounders.